xiuzbl/CIFAR-100-with-shallow-networks/README.md

 6---2 senet blocks

 These ids are corresponding to matrices displayed under the folder of 'Matrix' and specific architectures of models under the folder of 'Model'.
 I also listed names of true classes and their top 4 proportion of wrong categories under the folder of 'Results'.
+You can check the names of 100 categories in the 'Class_names'.

 ### Implementation: